paulo-schnaufer/Paulo-Schnaufer/README.md

 ## Hi there!
-I'm Paulo 👋
+I'm Paul 👋
 Welcome to my GitHub profile!
-Bachelor's Degree in Computer Science — UEM-PR, Brazil (3/8)
+🎓 Bachelor's in Computer Science — UEM-PR, Brazil (3rd of 8 semesters)

 ![Profile views](https://komarev.com/ghpvc/?username=Novavetwo&color=blue)

 ---

-### 🔭 Currently Working On
+### 🔭 What I'm Working On

-A **trilogy of books** — I’m currently working on a trilogy of books.
-My perfectionism makes it hard to finish them, but I'm aiming to release the first one within the next 10 years.
+- 📚 A **trilogy of novels** — I'm working on a deeply personal literary trilogy.
+It's a long-term endeavor shaped by my perfectionism and passion for storytelling.
+My aim is to publish the first volume within the next decade.
+- 🧪 A **scientific research project** — Soon, I'll be starting a year-long project focused on **code optimization and benchmarking** in large-scale, real-world software systems.

+---

+### 💻 Tech Stack & Languages

+- **Programming**: Python, C, C#, Java, JavaScript
+- **Web**: HTML, CSS, Markdown
+- **Tools**: Git, VS Code, Linux, Unity (basic)

+---

+### 🌍 Languages I Speak

+- 🇧🇷 Portuguese (native)
+- 🇺🇸 English (fluent)
+- 🇫🇷 French (learning)
+- 🇪🇸 Spanish (learning)

+🎯 *I'm on a path to master 11 languages as part of a lifelong commitment to communication, culture, and teaching.*

+---

 ### 🌱 Currently Learning
-- Programming (especially code **optimization** — it fascinates me!)
-- How to rollerblade!
+- Code performance and optimization 🚀
+- Rollerblading 🛼
+- Creative storytelling (written, visual and auditory)
-- Storytelling — through words, sound, and images
+- French and Spanish
+- Long-term investing and personal finance 💰

+---

-### 👯 Looking to Collaborate On
+### 👯 Open to Collaborate On
-- Clean and optimized code projects
+- Code cleaning and performance tuning
+- Narrative-driven or educational software
-- Creative storytelling projects that blend technology and narrative
+- Projects that blend **technology + art**

+---

 ### ⚡ Fun Fact
-I'm planning to move to **Canada or the USA** to work as a programmer — and eventually become a **film director**!
+I'm planning to move to **Canada or the USA** to work as a software developer — and eventually become a **film director**.
-I love telling stories and I'm incredibly detail-oriented, so I believe filmmaking will be a perfect fit.
+Detail is my language.
+Whether in code or cinema, I want to build immersive, meaningful experiences.

 ---